ReshmaKelkar/West-Nile-virus-prediction/README.md

   1. Created lag features from weather data
   2. Created stacked features by using number of mosquitoes per grouping of date-trap-species in train data to generate meta-features by        constructing out-of-fold predictions for log(number of mosquitoes)
   3. Fixed leakge and created number of duplicate row feature
-  4. Process date into year, month and day
+  4. Processed date into year, month and day

 # Model description